Current Volunteer Opportunities

 Late-night, overnight, or early morning shifts; on-call during severe weather as declared by the City of Portland

-Join us as a one-time or an on-going event volunteer for Transition Projects annual fundraiser Soup for the Soul (March), The Portland Veterans Stand Down resource fair (September 9, 2016), Truckload of Coats – a winter coat and clothing drive sponsored by LIVE 95.5/Alpha Broadcasting (November) – and more.
-Volunteers help with registration, greeting and assisting guests, set-up and take-down, and other event specific tasks.
+Join us as a one-time or an on-going event volunteer for the annual fundraiser (March), Veterans Stand Down resource fair (September 11), winter clothing collection event (November/December), community outreach events, and more.
+Volunteers help with registration, greeting and assisting guests, set-up and take-down, and many other event specific tasks.

 One time or ongoing.